meister03/discord-hybrid-sharding/README.md

                                        totalClusters: 2,
                                        mode: "process" ,  //you can also choose worker
                                        token: token
-                                    })
-manager.on('clusterCreate', cluster => console.log(`Launched Cluster ${cluster.id}`));
+                                       usev13: true //When you do not use v13 turn it to false }) manager.on('clusterCreate', cluster => console.log(`Launched Cluster ${cluster.id}`));
 manager.spawn(undefined, undefined, -1)